Asanim/s3-file-uploader/README.md

 - Greengrass component packages are typically installed to the `packages-unarchived` folder, which is managed by the Greengrass core software.
 - In this case, instead of using the default Greengrass package installation location, we install a Debian package (`.dpkg`) directly to the system root directory (`/`).
 - Installing to the system root means the package and its files are available system-wide, outside of the Greengrass-managed environment.
+- Note how the recipe does not require any specific Greengrass permissions.
+It does not specifically interact with Greengrass core, only with the certificates of Greengrass itself.
+Hence, care must be taken when assigning IAM permissions to the host device.

 ## Features and Goals